NeuroJSON/jsonlab/README.txt

 In "jsonlab_selftest.m", we load complex JSON files downloaded from the Internet and validate the loadjson/savejson functions for regression testing purposes.
-Similarly, a "demo_ubjson_basic.m" script is provided to test the saveubjson and loadubjson pairs for various matlab data structures.
+Similarly, a "demo_ubjson_basic.m" script is provided to test the saveubjson and loadubjson functions for various matlab data structures.

 Please run these examples and understand how JSONLab works before you use it to process your data.